A Kontsevich integral of order 1: Relation to Vassiliev -cocycles

-Finally, to understand the equations coming from those generators of $\Dm{2}$ that have two $V$'s, we enhance a chord diagram with two full triangles and consider all $9$ \mbox{$V^2$-diagrams} obtained by removing one chord from each triangle.
+Finally, to understand the equations coming from those generators of $\Dm{2}$ that have two $V$'s, we enhance an ordinary chord diagram with two full triangles and consider all $9$ \mbox{$V^2$-diagrams} obtained by removing one chord from each triangle.
 The corresponding submatrix of $\Psi$ has $9$ rows, $6$ $\Dmt{2}$-columns and $36$ $\Dm{1}$-columns.
 The previous arguments can be repeated and this time we obtain four equations in the end, which are exactly the $\4$T relations described in Subsection~\ref{sec:4x4}.

-\begin{remark} This process of getting rid of non-essential variables in Vassiliev's spaces by row combinations was already used in \cite{BirmanLin} to obtain the $4$T relations for the first time. \end{remark}
+Again the key $9\times 6$ matrix is displayed in Appendix~\ref{Appen:3}.